fkrauthan/fkrauthan.de/README.md

 Installation
 ------------

-To be able to build the website you have to install `nodejs` and `npm`.
-After that please run the `npm install` from the project root directory.
+To be able to build the website you have to install `nodejs` and `yarn`.
+After that please run the `yarn install` from the project root directory.

 Developing
 ----------

-To start a development server just run the following command from the project root: `./wintersmith watch`
+To start a development server just run the following command from the project root: `yarn run develop`

-It automaticly starts a development server on port `2014` so you can now open a browser on url `http://localhost:2014` to watch the site.
+It automatically starts a development server on port `8000` so you can now open a browser on url `http://localhost:8000` to watch the site.
 As soon as you make changes and reload the page the site get's recompiled on the fly.

 Building
 --------

-To build the site you just have to run `./wintersmith build` from the project root.
-It automaticly creates a `build/` folder with all compiled and copied files.
+To build the site you just have to run `yarn run build` from the project root.
+It automatically creates a `public/` folder with all compiled and copied files.

 Publishing